 in the ski area:

 Where is a mouth-nose-protector compulsory?

-You don't have a buff?
-No Problem.
-You can buy these in our sports` shops, the ski schools and also at the cash desks at the Bergbahn.
+You don't have an FFP2 mask or buff yet?
+No problem.
+You can buy these at the cash desks at the Bergbahn.

 Cable cars and lifts: